-Twenty years ago very few people had heard the term 'home staging'.
+In the 1990s, very few people had heard the term "home staging."
 Sure, everyone knew that in order to sell a house it needed to look its best, but most people figured this meant cleaning up the dirty dishes and maybe adding a few vases of fresh flowers.
-But these days few people would dream of listing their house for sale without staging it first - either with the help of a professional or on their own.

-Before you list your house you need to de-clutter and minimize the amount of furniture.
+Before you list your house, you need to declutter and minimize the amount of furniture you have in the room.
 Put away personal family photos and mementos, remove smaller pieces of furniture, and clear off bookshelves and tables of all but a couple of accessories.

 Maximize the Windows

-Windows should always be played up - don't hide them behind heavy drapes or curtains.
+Windows should always be played up.
+Do not hide them behind heavy drapes or curtains.
 Any window treatments should be simple and streamlined and call attention to the amount of light coming through.
-Even if there's no view it's better to show off the window than hide it behind something.
-Also, whenever possible try to place a mirror directly across from a window.
-It reflects the light and makes the room look bigger.
-And definitely, no matter what, clean the windows until they are sparkling!
-(If there are no windows try to follow some of these tips.)
+Even if there's no view, it is better to show off the window than hide it behind something.

-Don't leave anything broken that can easily be fixed.
+Do not leave items broken that can be easily fixed.
 A loose doorknob, a wonky curtain rod, a squeaky floorboard—these are all things that are very easy to fix yet look very shabby to potential buyers.

-When something is off it signals to buyers that the house might not be in perfect condition.
-Everything should look like it's in tiptop shape.
-Small things like this will stand out to people who come looking.
+When something is off, it signals to buyers that the house might not be in perfect condition.
+Everything should look like it is in tiptop shape.
+Small things will stand out.
 It may seem minor to you, but why leave it to chance?